theckang/aro-odh-demo/README.md

-# aro-odh-demo
+# Overview

-Azure Red Hat OpenShift (ARO) demo using Open Data Hub (ODH) and Azure data services
+ARO demo using ODH and Azure data services